diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_centos_and_rhel.md

 The following section describes installing Elasticsearch on Linux CentOS and RHEL.

+🔴 &nbsp;You can find the latest 7.x.x version on the [Elasticsearch download page](https://www.elastic.co/downloads/elasticsearch).

 🔴 &nbsp;Install the latest version of Elasticsearch - you also need to keep up to date with patches, security enhancements, etc. as new versions are released:
 ```
 yum install -y